WELCOME TO THE PARENT PORTAL

 LETTERS & PHONE CALLS

-Due to the nature of our program, it is best for all incoming calls to be limited to emergencies only.
+Due to the nature of our program, it is best for all incoming calls to campers be limited to emergencies only.
 This keeps our phones available for business and emergency use.
 Our staff will assist campers in making any emergency calls home if necessary.

 HEALTH & SAFETY

 We have limited accident insurance on each camper, however, your insurance will be primary.
 In case of emergency, parents are notified as soon as possible.
 Any medical treatment other than camp accidents are the responsibility of the parents.
-All campers will undergo a health screening at registration.

 It is required for each camper to bring their own medications, and if these are over-the-counter medications, they must be in their own containers.

-Please indicate on the health history form any medicines that are to be taken during the campers stay.
+Please indicate on the health history form any medicines that are to be taken during the campers' stay.

 In the event of a medical problem, the camp will make all attempts to contact the parents or guardian.
 Please make sure we have the best phone number to reach you.